robmarkcole/HASS-Deepstack-object/README.md

 </p>

 #### Event `image_processing.object_detected`
 An event `image_processing.object_detected` is fired for each object detected above the configured `confidence` threshold.
-An example use case for this is incrementing a [counter](https://www.home-assistant.io/components/counter/) when a person is detected.
+This is the recommended way to check the confidence of detections, and to keep track of objects that are not configured as the `target` (configure logger level to `debug` to observe events in the Home Assistant logs).
+An example use case for event is to get an alert when some rarely appearing object is detected, or to increment a [counter](https://www.home-assistant.io/components/counter/).
 The `image_processing.object_detected` event payload includes:

-- `classifier` : the classifier (i.e. `deepstack_object`)
 - `entity_id` : the entity id responsible for the event
 - `object` : the object detected
 - `confidence` : the confidence in detection in the range 0 - 1 where 1 is 100% confidence.